WWE SmackDown: Cultural references

 The Oxford English Dictionary traces the use of the word smackdown in English back at least as far as 1990, but notes that a professional wrestling television show "popularized" the term.

 Special episodes

 Throughout its broadcast history, the show has aired editions that have different themes.
 These include tributes to various professional wrestlers who have recently died or retired from actively performing, and episodes commemorating various show milestones or anniversaries.

-Episodes

-On-air personalities

-Various on-air personalities appear on the show, including the wrestlers (both men and women), ring announcers, commentators, and on-screen authority figures.
-SmackDown also has had various recurring on-air segments hosted by members of the roster.

 Other SmackDown-branded properties

 Although SmackDown has been the second-largest show in the WWE, the company's use of the term went beyond its namesake program.
 During the 2000 U.S. election campaign, the WWE launched the SmackDown!
 Your Vote program.

 The name was also used when WWE released its 2015 film The Flintstones & WWE: Stone Age SmackDown! and WWE Network's show Kitchen SmackDown!.

+Roster

+The wrestlers featured on WWE take part in scripted feuds and storylines.
+Wrestlers are portrayed as heroes, villains, or less distinguishable characters in scripted events that build tension and culminate in a wrestling match.

+The primary commentators for SmackDown are Michael Cole and Corey Graves.
+Additional commentary has been provided by Tazz, Jim Ross, Josh Mathews, Mauro Ranallo, Tom Phillips, Joe Tessitore, Wade Barrett and others since its creation.

+Since March 2025, Mark Nash is WWE SmackDown's lead ring announcer.